Swongsen/DatabaseGUI/README.md

 flask, pandas, auth, services

 ## How to run
-After installing all required libraries use "py web.py" to run
+After installing all required libraries use "py web.py" to run.
+Use "username: admin, password: admin" to sign in, or make your own account.